ShanaryS/algorithm-visualizer/README.md

 </p>

 <p align="center">
   Note: The purple color shows what pixels have been changed since the 'V' button toggle.
-It visualalizes the per-pixel display update feature.
+It visualizes the per-pixel display update feature.
 </p>

 ## Installation (Python 3.10)